Who would think being black in Latin America whilst traveling was a thing?

 It was only when I traveled to South America I started to feel out of place.
 How do I know?
 I felt it was necessary to start googling terms like:

-When I was living in Buenos Aires and getting to know the Argentine culture, I started to feel that colorism feeling that I felt as a kid.
+When I was living in Buenos Aires and getting to know the Argentine culture, I started to feel that colorism affect that I experienced as a kid.

 Meaning, that at a certain point in history (and today still) exists an idea in the minds of the population that you should marry someone lighter than you to lighten your offspring’s skin color.